What Is Feline Whisker Fatigue?

 Choose the Right Material

-When shopping for your kitty’s food and water bowls, opt for those that are made of non-porous materials.
-Stainless steel is the best option, followed by glass and ceramic.
+When shopping for your pet’s food and water bowls, opt for those that are made of non-porous materials.
+According to experts, stainless steel is the best option, followed by glass and ceramic.
 As an example, Dr. Catsby’s Bowl for Whisker Relief is a stainless steel product, but you can find similar items on the market made from other recommended materials.

-Plastic cat food bowls are not recommended, even if they are deemed “food safe” because the material can develop micro-abrasions where bacteria could grow.
+What about plastic?
+Well, one thing to keep in mind is that plastic cat food bowls are generally not recommended, even if they are deemed “food safe,” because the material can develop micro-abrasions where bacteria could grow.
 The bacteria, which might persist despite the bowls being washed, would then come into contact with your cat’s face and nose, potentially resulting in feline acne.
+So, if your kitty has been showing symptoms of whisker fatigue or she has developed some acne, trying out different types of bowls may help you find the ideal solution to these problems.

 Mealtime is an important part of your kitty’s day, so if you find that your pet is hesitating or wants to take her food to go because she’d rather not eat out of the bowl, she may be suffering from whisker fatigue.
 A simple swap of the food bowl for one that’s ergonomic and designed to prevent whisker fatigue could help.